uswds/uswds-site/pages/documentation/migration-V3.md

 @forward "uswds-custom-styles";
 ```

 Now your project is using its theme settings in the proper USWDS 3.0 format!
+Now you can remove the old theme files from your project.

 #### Use "uswds-core" for any custom USWDS Sass